 As manufacturers of medical devices, we are acutely aware of the impact that the manufacturing industry has on the environment.
-That’s why, at Europlaz, we are committed to reducing our environmental impact.
+That’s why, at Europlaz, we are committed to reducing our environmental impact and looking at renewable energy.

 We also generate renewable energy through our rooftop solar photovoltaic system, with a total of 129 panels installed.
 Electricity produced over the lifetime is equal to 90.6mWh – enough to power 6 stadiums and offset 62.5tonnes of C02.
 Solar energy has been consistently generated since installation in October 2016, supplying 40% of energy demand for several of our manufacturing units.